 And when I don’t save?

-If you pay more with Flick than you would have paid with a previous supplier, we will deduct that amount from your all-time savings figure.
-If you flick back through your bills from week to week on the Bills tab of your dashboard, you might notice that the all-time savings figure in the bottom right corner – the one that tells you what you’ve saved since you joined Flick – doesn’t change.
-This is because this up-to-date savings figure is always related to your most recent bill, regardless of which bill you’re looking at.
+If you flick back through your bills from week to week on the Bills tab of your dashboard, you might notice that the all-time savings figure in the bottom right corner doesn’t change.
+That’s because this up-to-date savings figure is always related to your most recent bill, regardless of which bill you’re looking at.

 Still got questions?